Sumandora/tarasande/README.md

 - Fast Break&Place (Place with autoclicker)
 - CivBreaker
 - Velocity: Addition depends on packet
-- ValueComponentNumber(Range) Textfields
+- ValueComponentNumber(Range) Textfields (Right-click?)
 - -> Killaura: TP
-- No Web
+- Target strafe: Anti Void
+- Account manager: Add skins in selection

 ## Notes
 - AutoTool: Axes can set shields on cooldown.
 Maybe implement that if possible axes are being used to set shields on cooldown before actually attacking with sword